 Lady in the Lake: The Mysterious Death of Sphinx Barmaid Shirley Parker

-The story of Shirley Parker’s last evening contains a number of contradictions.
+The story of Shirley Parker’s last evening contains some contradictions.
 Most agree she was last seen on the evening of April 23, 1969, fashionably dressed in brown hip-hugger slacks, a yellow, orange and white print blouse, a rust-colored coat and pile-lined, knee-length boots.
 At the time, she’d been dating (and supporting) a 33-year-old man named Arno West.
-The night she disappeared, Mrs. Parker had gone to meet friends at a bar on Pennsylvania Avenue where, during the course of the evening, she’d learned that Arno West had used her paycheck to buy a pants suit for another girlfriend, a woman who worked for the Social Security Administration.
+The night she disappeared, Mrs. Parker had gone to meet friends at a bar on Pennsylvania Avenue where, during the evening, she’d learned that Arno West had used her paycheck to buy a pants suit for another girlfriend, a woman who worked for the Social Security Administration.

 According to witnesses, Shirley stormed out of the bar around midnight and went directly to Gwynns Falls Parkway, where West lived with his mother.
 Neighbors say they heard the couple arguing loudly on the porch.
 West later told police that Shirley was “very upset,” but denied the claim that he gave her “a nasty blow.”
 After their fight, however, the couple seems to have calmed down.
 West took Shirley out to another bar, then to visit friends.
 According to the Afro-American newspaper, “Mrs. Parker seemed angered about some matter and that he took her for a drive to cool off.”